krzysztof-sikorski/quintolin/doc/mechanics/animals.md

 # Animals

-Documentation how animals were stored in previous versions of the game.
+Documentation how animals were defined in previous versions of the game.

+Definitions from v2 are stored in [animals.csv](data/animals.csv) file.
+Description of columns below.

 | Field         | Data type          | Description                                                                  |
 |---------------|--------------------|------------------------------------------------------------------------------|